Urechis unicinctus: Ecology

 This spoonworm is a detritivore, feeding on detritus and lives and burrows in sand and mud like other Urechis species.
 It creates a U-shaped burrow in the soft sediment of the seabed.
 A ring of glands at the front of the proboscis secrete mucus which sticks to the burrow wall.
 The worm continues to exude mucus as it moves backwards in the burrow thus creating a mucus net.
 The worm draws water through its burrow by peristaltic contractions of its body and food particles adhere to the net.
 When enough food is gathered, the worm moves forward in its burrow and swallows the net and entangled food.
 This process is repeated, and in an area with plenty of detritus, may be completed in only a few minutes.

-Large numbers have been known to become stranded on beaches in Japan, but further studies must be dedicated as to why.
-The original theory was that it was beached solely due to sea storms, but scientists also theorize that they swim at night to reproduce, which would raise the chances of beachings.
+Large numbers have been known to become stranded on beaches in Japan; the original theory was that they were beached due to sea storms, but scientists have theorized that they swim at night to reproduce, which would raise the chances of beachings.

 Uses

-In Korea, they are eaten as food, often raw with salt and sesame oil or gochujang.
+In Korea, it is called Gaebul (Korean: 개불), which means a dog's testicle or penis.
+They are eaten as food, often raw with salt and sesame oil or gochujang.
 They are distributed in Korea, Hokkaido, and the Pacific coast.

 In Chinese cuisine, the worm is stir-fried with vegetables, or dried and powdered to be used as an umami enhancer.

 It is also used as fishing bait for fish such as flounder and sea bream.